 4.6.3.3.
-Measurements - Reinforcement including authorised spacer bars and laps shall be measured in length of different diameters, as actually (not more than as specified in the drawings.) used in the work nearest to a centimeter and their weight calculated on the basis of standard weight given in Table 14 below.
-Annealed steel wire required for binding or tack welding shall not be measured, its cost being included in the rate reinforcement.
+Measurements - Reinforcement shall be measured in length of different diameters, as actually (not more than as specified in the drawings.) used in the work nearest to a centimeter and their weight calculated on the basis of standard weight given in Table 14 below.
+Annealed steel wire required for binding or tack welding, including laps and wastages shall not be measured separately, its cost being included in the rate of reinforcement.